nilookiamari/ExamScanner/README.md

 <b>Developed by:</b> Niloofar Kiamari
 <br/><br/>

-<b>Exam Scanner V1.0</b> is a mobile application designed to automate the feedback process by analyzing exam papers and generating detailed feedback reports.
+<b>Exam Scanner V1.0</b> is a mobile Android application designed to automate the feedback process by analyzing exam papers and generating detailed feedback reports.
-This tool enhances feedback efficiency by significantly reducing grading time and improving the quality of feedback for students.
+This tool enhances feedback efficiency by significantly reducing feedback time and improving the overall quality of feedback provided to students.
 <br/><br/>

 ---